Tibet 08 Days Overland tour

 - Breathing problems and overall unsteadiness.

 If symptoms persist, the only remedy is to descend to a lower elevation as soon as possible.
-Always listen to your body
+Always listen to your body.

-Travel Insurance for Tibet
+Travel Insurance for Tibet 08 Days Overland Tour:

 Given the high-altitude nature of Tibet, it is highly recommended to have travel insurance that covers medical emergencies, accidents, and helicopter rescues if needed.
 It should also cover evacuations, tour cancellations, and any unexpected travel disruptions.